overturetool/overturetool.github.io/_netmeetings/Net-Meeting-96.md

 Overture 2.3.2 is finally out.

- Wrt release planning PGL has suggested some dates to be targeted for the rest of the year
+Wrt release planning PGL has suggested some dates to be targeted for the rest of the year.

 ##  Community Development